sameer-manek/kortex/readme.md

 - Swoole
 - MySQL (Database Connection are WIP)

-once you have the project, just clone this repo, rename it as you will, use `data/config.sample.php` create a new config.php file in same dir.
-Also create a `data/logs` dir.
+once you have the project, just clone this repo, rename it as you will, use `data/config.sample.php` create a new `config.php` file in same dir.
+Run `composer install`in the root directory and also create a `data/logs` directory to store logs.

 once done, run `php index.php` to start the framework and off you go.